 In my opinion, there is no disputing how important disability insurance is.
-All you need to do is look up on www.gofundme.com the pain people and families are experiencing.
+Just get on www.gofundme.com to see the pain many people and families are experiencing.
 The solution to many of these situations, simply, would have been a comprehensive, affordable disability insurance policy.
 Their lives could have been so much better.
 If you need disability insurance, you need to know about disability insurance underwriting first.
-Lately, we have received phone calls from many people, interested in disability insurance, but unaware of how their background and health affects their chances of a policy.
-The internet has too many misunderstandings.
-In this article, we discuss the important aspects of disability insurance underwriting.
-We will inform, clarify, and set expectations.

 What Is Underwriting?

-Underwriting is simply the process of reviewing and analyzing a specific risk before undertaking that risk.
+Underwriting is simply the process of reviewing and analyzing a specific risk before insuring or undertaking that risk.
 Anything can go through underwriting – a mortgage application, auto loans, investment accounts, and, of course, insurance.
 The underwriter – the person skilled in analyzing the risk – reviews your situation.
-Specific to disability insurance underwriting, the underwriter will review:
+Specific to disability insurance underwriting, the underwriter will review your:

 The risk, of course, with disability insurance underwriting, is the risk of disability.

 We discuss each of the above next.
 First, though, let me address something that needs saying.

 The best time to purchase disability insurance is right now.
 You are the youngest and (probably) the healthiest you will ever be.